w3c/i18n-discuss/notes/chinese-client-server.md

 Using the latest version of Unihan as the basis, standardise Chinese digital data and continuously improve the standardisation process of Chinese.

-As Chinese characters will be continuously added in Unicode, and the glyphs of desktop and mobile devices may lack of update when there is no glyph in the local fonts, the user agent should not display U+FFFD or blank to the user, and should display the code point (like the behaviour of Firefox under GNU/Linux).
+As Chinese characters will be continuously added in Unicode, and the glyphs of desktop and mobile devices may lack of update when there is no glyph in the local fonts, the user agent should not display U+FFFD or blank to the user.
+The glyph that is displayed should identify the code point value (like the behaviour of Firefox under GNU/Linux).

 ## Proposal

 What is described herein, contains the following pre-conditions:

 * It is possible to enter all Chinese characters in Unicode.
-For not yet encoded Chinese characters, it is generally recommended to use the correct character splitting method to represent them (for example, use `钅监` or `⿰钅监` to represent the simplified version of U+30FAB `鑑`) to reduce ambiguity and facilitate future updates.
+For not yet encoded Chinese characters, it is generally recommended to use the correct character splitting method to describe them (for example, use `钅监` or `⿰钅监` to describe the simplified version of `鑑`, currently encoded as `U+30FAB`) to reduce ambiguity and facilitate future updates.
-* Unicode characters without glyphs (including future code points for Chinese) should be displayed as the code point, instead of displaying blanks or tofu that make it impossible to distinguish between different characters.
+* For Unicode characters without glyphs (including future code points for Chinese), the glyph that is displayed should identify the code point value.
+Blanks or tofu (U+FFFD/U+3000/U+2370/U+2612/...) makes it impossible to distinguish between different characters.
 * PUA characters are not recommended for use.
 This is especially true when multiple parties are using them for information exchange.
 However, if they are used, the assignments and glyphs should be disclosed to all users and the relevant fonts should be installed.
 For existing PUA characters, they should be converted to non-PUA characters periodically according to the frequency of Unicode updates.
 * Full use should be made of the Chinese character code query tool to archive and provide query tools for split or PUA Chinese characters, in order to avoid duplicate encoded characters.
 * Duplicate encoded ideographs in Unicode should be normalized in the same way as in the ctext project (see [Compatibility processing mechanism in client and server side](https://github.com/w3c/i18n-discuss/blob/gh-pages/notes/chinese-client-server.md#compatibility-processing-mechanism-in-client-and-server-side) and `[R7][R10]`).